jq6l43d1/docker-to-wsl/README.md

 This Docker file builds a fairly simple example Docker image.
 It's based on whatever the latest LTS version of Ubuntu and has the latest versions of the CLI tools for the 3 major cloud providers (Amazon, Azure, and Google).

+## What does docker-to-wsl.sh do?

+This is a bash script that will do steps 1-4 from the instructions below for you automatically for you.
+Just download the script and run it.

 ## How do I go from a Docker file to a running WSL distro?

 Follow these steps.